 You definitely should make it later, when raspberries will be in their peak season.
 So don’t forget to save the recipe.

-If you ask, what so special about this vinegar and why you can’t simply buy it?
+If you ask, what is so special about this vinegar and why you can’t simply buy it?

 You can easily find it in many stores.
 Amazon has dozens of different brands of raspberry vinegar.
 But all of them are pricy.
 You will save a lot by making your own, especially if you have raspberries in your backyard.
-And if you have back yard but not raspberry bushes, then your task for the next grow season will be to get some, as fall raspberry bushes will be one of the best plant to have in backyard in terms of space and amount of care they need and harvest they produce.
+And if you have a backyard but not raspberry bushes, then your task for the next growing season will be to get some, as fall raspberry bushes will be one of the best plants to have in the backyard in terms of space and amount of care they need and harvest they produce.